-For more information refer to the university harassment and Title IX policies which can be found at the HSU website https://www.hsutx.edu/title-ix/
+For more information refer to the university harassment and Title IX policies which can be found at the HSU website Title IX - Hardin-Simmons University

 EMPLOYMENT:

 Because of the rigor of the academic and clinical education phases of the PA Program, outside employment is strongly discouraged.
 In the event that a student decides to maintain employment during their training, work schedule conflicts will not be acceptable excuses for missing academic activities and clinical rotations will not be scheduled to accommodate a student's employment.